This mackerel cutlet recipe is an easy goan style starter, which is super tasty, authentic goan and definitely a crowd pleaser recipe.

 - pinch of asafoetida

-- Soak 1 tsp tamarind flesh with 2 tbsp water.
+- Soak 1 tsp tamarind flesh with 2 tbsp water for 15 minutes.
+Squeeze and filter the liquid and keep it ready.

 - Clean the fish and rinse it couple of times till water comes clear.